 I put SUGAR ON MY PANCAKES.
-No matter if it’s a blueberry pancakes, some corn flour pancakes, or even quinoa pancakes.
+No matter if it’s fluffy cottage cheese pancakes, some corn flour pancakes, or even quinoa pancakes.
 The only time sugar doesn’t appear is if there is frosting involved like when I make my Easy Cinnamon Roll Gluten Free Low Carb Keto Protein Pancakes Recipe.

 I KNOW I KNOW I KNOW.
 It’s WEIRD.

 Literally every time I go to IHOP (which is my guilty pleasure and I go there way more times than I want to tell you) they look at me REALLY STRANGE.
 One time the waitress even stopped and questioned me about it mid-bite.

 JUST WANNA EAT MY SUGAR-COATED PANCAKES IN PEACE.

 It also makes my inner Canadian squirm.
 NO MAPLE SYRUP, SAY WHAT.